-- Curry powder or paste
+- Curry powder

 - Cream or coconut milk

-Can I Make this Vegan?
+Can I Make This Dairy Free?

-How to Thicken Curry Sauce
+How To Thicken Curry Sauce

 Curries shouldn’t be too thick, nor too thin.
 You want a little lusciousness, especially for coating all those beautiful vegetables and soaking up rice or dipping naan.